The Birth of a War Machine

 The King and the Royal Bodyguard

 The Spartan king was not just a symbol; he was a combatant.
 At Thermopylae, Leonidas led from the front.
 This practice inspired the troops and ensured that orders came from someone who shared their risks.
 The king was protected by a bodyguard of 300 elite hoplites called the hippeis, who were chosen for their bravery and skill.
 These men fought around the king and were expected to die before letting harm come to him.
-The presence of the king in the phalanx was a powerful morale booster, but it also concentrated risk—losing the king in battle could cause a crisis, as it did in the Battle of Thermopylae.
+The presence of the king in the phalanx was a powerful morale booster, but it also concentrated risk.
+Losing the king in battle could cause a crisis, as it did at Thermopylae.

 Communication in Battle